-part of the leasing process, the Company may provide the lessee with an allowance for the the construction of leasehold improvements.
-These leasehold improvements are improvements are capitalized and recorded as tenant improvements, and depreciated over the shorter of the useful the useful life of the improvements or the remaining lease term.
-If the allowance represents a payment for a purpose other than funding leasehold improvements, or in the event the Company incentive and is
+As part of the leasing process, the Company may provide the lessee with an allowance for the construction of leasehold improvements.
+These leasehold improvements are capitalized and recorded as tenant improvements, and depreciated over the shorter of the useful life of the improvements or the remaining lease term.
+If the allowance represents a payment for a purpose other than funding leasehold improvements, or in the event the Company is not considered the owner of improvements, the allowance is considered to be a lease incentive and is recognized over the lease term as a reduction of minimum rent.
+Factors considered during this evaluation include, among other things, who holds legal title to the improvements as well as other controlling rights provided by the lease agreement and provisions for substantiation of such costs (e.g. unilateral control of the tenant space during the build-out process).
+Determination of the appropriate accounting for the payment of a tenant allowance is made on a lease-by-lease basis, considering the facts and circumstances of the individual tenant lease.
+No tenant allowances were provided during the period ended June 30, 2016 and year ended December 31, 2015.

-Company

-is

-not

-considered

-the

-owner

-of

-the

-improvements, improveme the allowance is considered to be a lease

-recognized over the lease term as a reduction of minimum rent. rent.

-Factors

-considered

-during

-this

-evaluation

-include,

-among

-other

-things,

-who

-holds

-legal

-title to the the improvements as well as other controlling rights provided by the lease agreement and provisions for substantiation substantiation of such costs costs

-(e.g.

-unilateral

-control

-of

-the

-tenant space during the build-out process).

-Determination

-of

-the appropriate accounting for the payment of a tenant allowance is made on a leaselease-by-lease basis, considering the facts and circumstances of the individual tenant lease.
-No tenant allowances were allowance were provided during the period ended June 30, 2016 and year ended December 31, 2015.